Elliottophellia/ayano/README.md

 - [x] kasu.nhentaiapi.js removed and changed to simple-nhentai
 - [ ] fix tiktok downloader or change it to other function
 - [x] fix youtube mp3 downloader or change it to other function

-please someone contribute im to lazy to do this

 # Config
 ```javascript